ben-ying/android-samples/Espresso/README.md

     // Open the options menu OR open the overflow menu, depending on whether
-    // the device has a hardware or software overflow menu button. openActionBarOverflowOrOptionsMenu(getInstrumentation().getTargetContext());
+    // the device has a hardware or software overflow menu button.
+    // If the menu item is visible comment this line openActionBarOverflowOrOptionsMenu(getInstrumentation().getTargetContext());
     // Open the overflow menu from contextual action mode.
+    // If the menu item is visible comment this line
     // openContextualActionModeOverflowMenu();

     // Click the item.